dmbarbour/wikilon/docs/AwelonLang.md

 Awelon additionally has limited support for data - natural numbers, embedded texts, and large binaries.
 Beyond these few primitives, programmers may define words in a dictionary.
 Evaluation proceeds by rewriting according to primitive combinators and lazily rewriting words to their definitions when doing so permits further progress.
 Hence, the result of evaluation is an Awelon program equivalent to the input.

 Those `[]` square brackets represent first-class functions and contain Awelon code.
 Values in Awelon are always formally first-class functions, frequently using [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or variants thereof.
 However, Awelon compilers or interpreters (guided by annotations) will recognize and optimize common function and value types.
 This is a concept of software *Accleration* to support efficient use of CPU and memory, extending the set of language *performance primitives* relative to a reference implementation.
-Acceleration for collections-oriented operations, such as matrix multiplication and linear algebra, can feasibly leverage SIMD instructions or GPGPU.
+Accelerators for collections-oriented operations, such as matrix multiplication and linear algebra, can feasibly leverage SIMD instructions or GPGPU.

 A runtime will recognize a set of *Annotations*, represented by parenthetical words.
 For example, `[A](par)` might request parallel evaluation for the expression `A`, while `[F](trace)` might indicate that `[F]` should be written to a debugging log or console.
 Annotations formally have identity semantics: erasing or ignoring them shouldn't affect observable behavior within a computation.
 Nonetheless, annotations can enhance performance, guide evaluation, express and enforce programmer assumptions, support static analysis or debugging.